cysouw/diathesis/text/c11_infinitive.md

 Modal verbs (see [@sec:infinitive-modals]) are normally not used for nominal predication.
 However, in recent political framing the nominal predication *Kanzler können* 'to know how to be a chancellor' has become famous [@next a], even leading to other modal verbs being used in the same construction, like *dürfen* [@next b].
 Kubczak [-@kubczak2016] investigates the parallels between such usage of modal verbs and nominal constructions of ability [@next c].

 ::: ex
-- Kurt Beck, der kann Kanzler.^[Nürnberger Nachrichten, 30.04.2007: 3, cited from Kubczak [-@kubczak2016: 128]]
+- Kurt Beck, der kann Kanzler.^[Nürnberger Nachrichten, 30.04.2007: 3, cited from Kubczak [-@kubczak2016: 128].]
-- Rosier darf Kanzler!^[Süddeutsche Zeitung, 03.08.2011, cited from Kubczak [-@kubczak2016: 129]]
+- Rosier darf Kanzler!^[Süddeutsche Zeitung, 03.08.2011, cited from Kubczak [-@kubczak2016: 129].]
 - Er kann den Dialekt dieser Gegend.
 :::

-{#par:heißen-nominal} A further kind of nominal predication uses the verb *heißen* 'to be named' [@duden2009: 813], indicating that the subject has a particular name [@next a].
+{#par:heißen-nominal} A further kind of nominal predication uses the verb *heißen* 'to be called' [@duden2009: 813], indicating that the subject has a particular name [@next a].
 Instead of a noun it is also possible to use infinitives, either without *zu* [@next b] or with *zu* [@next c].
 Both these constructions indicate equation, and it is unclear whether there is any difference between the equations with or without *zu*.
 Interestingly, both the subject and the predicate in such sentences need to be infinitives (and both either with or without *zu*).
 Note that the light verb *heißen* can also be used in a (somewhat old-fashioned) causative construction [@next d], which seems to be completely separate from the equational usage (see [@sec:infinitive-heißen]).

 ::: ex
-- Dieses Sternbild heißt Großer Bär.^[[@duden2009: 813]]
+- Dieses Sternbild heißt Großer Bär.^[@duden2009: 813]
 - Die Symbole abschaffen heißt die Freimaurerei abschaffen.^[~~DWDS~~: Die Zeit, 20.11.2017, Nr.
-47] \
+47.] \
   Von den Erwachsenen lernen, heißt Reife beweisen.^[In: Leibniz-Institut für Deutsche Sprache: *Wörterbuch zur Verbvalenz*.
 Grammatisches Informationssystem grammis. <https://grammis.ids-mannheim.de/verbs/view/400556/1>, accessed 27 September 2021.]
-- Diese Wahrheit zu akzeptieren, hieße zu resignieren.^[~~DWDS~~: Berliner Zeitung, 25.07.2005] \
+- Diese Wahrheit zu akzeptieren, hieße zu resignieren.^[~~DWDS~~: Berliner Zeitung, 25.07.2005.] \
-  Eine Katze zu haben, heißt, sich um ein Lebewesen kümmern zu müssen.^[[@duden2009: 813]]
+  Eine Katze zu haben, heißt, sich um ein Lebewesen kümmern zu müssen.^[@duden2009: 813]
 - Der Henker hieß ihn niederknien.
 :::

 Structurally similar to nominal predication, possession can be indicated by using the verb *haben* with a noun phrase.
 In this construction the possessed nouns typically need a determiner [@next a].
 With mental states like *Schmerzen* 'pain' or *Geduld* 'patience' it is possible to use the same *haben* construction with bare nouns [@next b].
 Compare that possessive use of *haben* to the two different constructions using *haben* with an infinitive.
 The *Ortspertinenzinversiv* construction [@next c] still includes a sense of possession, see [@sec:infinitive-haben].
 The subject of this construction (here *Sportler* 'sportsman') is necessarily the possessor of the object in the prepositional phrase (here *Nase* 'nose').
-In contrast, the *Fortunative* construction [@next d] has no relation to possession at all, see [@sec:infinitive-haben-adverbial] .
+In contrast, the *Fortunativ* construction [@next d] has no relation to possession at all, see [@sec:infinitive-haben-adverbial] .

 ::: ex
 - Ich habe eine Tasse.